BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Deep learning algorithms

-In our training, we use mean squared error (MSE) for computing the loss function, as the deviation of predictions and training data.
-If we use $U$ to represent training data for the NN containing the physics fields, then the loss function takes the form:
+In the present framework, mean squared error (MSE) is used for computing the deviation of predictions and training data in the loss function.
+If we use $\mathcal{W}$ to represent normalized data set, and $\mathcal{W} = (u,\ v,\ p,\ \phi)$, then the loss function $\mathcal{L}$ takes the form: